ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_api/price_engine_constants.md

 The shop uses constants for consistent naming of price-related request and response values.

-All constants for price engine are stored in final class `Silversolutions\Bundle\EshopBundle\Model\Price\PriceConstants`.
+All constants for price engine are stored in the final class `Silversolutions\Bundle\EshopBundle\Model\Price\PriceConstants`.

 ## Types of constants